(I Just) Died in Your Arms

-"(I Just) Died in Your Arms" is the debut single by the English pop rock band Cutting Crew, released in July 1986 as a single from their debut studio album, Broadcast.
+"(I Just) Died in Your Arms" is a song by the English pop rock band Cutting Crew, released as their debut single in July 1986 from their first studio album, Broadcast.
 The song was written by frontman Nick Van Eede, produced by Terry Brown, John Jansen and the band, and mixed at Utopia Studios in London by Tim Palmer.

-The power ballad is the band's biggest hit, peaking at number one in the United States, Canada, Norway, and Finland, and reaching the top five in the UK, South Africa, Sweden, and Switzerland.
+The power ballad is the band's biggest hit, peaking at No. 1 in Canada, Finland, Norway, and the United States.
+It additionally reached the top five in Ireland, South Africa, Sweden, Switzerland, the United Kingdom, and West Germany.

-Background and writing

-The words "I just died in your arms tonight" allegedly came to Van Eede while he was having sex with his girlfriend, the French phrase la petite mort, or "the little death", being a metaphor for orgasm.
-After writing down his version of the phrase, he later used it as the opening line to the song as well as using it as the chorus.